SmartData-Polito/darkvec/README.md

 characterization reported in the paper;
 * `02-baseline.ipynb`: experiments performed with the supervised approach.
 Section Baseline of the paper;
-* `03-clustering.ipynb`: experiments performed during the DarkVec grid search;
+* `03-grid-search.ipynb`: unsupervised clustering algorithms and results of the manual clusters inspection;
-* `04-grid-search.ipynb`: unsupervised clustering algorithms and results of the manual clusters inspection;
+* `04-clustering.ipynb`: experiments performed during the DarkVec grid search.

 The previous notebooks start from intermediate datasets and pre-trained models.
 These steps are time consuming, in particular for alternative approaches.